AbdessamieAbdellah/MoroccanTreasures/README.md

-Moroccan Shop
+Moroccan Shop:
 Welcome to Moroccan Shop - your ultimate shopping destination for authentic Moroccan delights! 🛍️

 Discover the magic of Morocco in the palm of your hand with our user-friendly shopping app.
 Immerse yourself in a world of traditional Moroccan items like Barad, Jalabas, and so much more.
 Shop conveniently and experience top-notch performance as you explore a curated collection of genuine Moroccan treasures.

-Features
+Features:
 Browse a curated collection of traditional Moroccan items.
 Explore high-quality images and detailed descriptions of each product.
 Add items to your cart for easy purchasing.
 Adjust quantities or remove items from your cart as needed.
 Seamless checkout process for a hassle-free shopping experience.
-Getting Started
+Getting Started:
 To get started with Moroccan Shop, follow these simple steps:

 Clone the repository to your local machine using git clone https://github.com/your-username/moroccan-shop.git